 magnets or low mobility materials.

-range into the most advanced HMS.
-When used in combination with data taken from the variable field Hall measurement, our proprietary Quantitative Mobility Spectrum Analysis (QMSA®) software resolves individual carrier mobilities and densities
+into the most advanced HMS.
+When used in combination with data taken from the variable field Hall measurement, our proprietary Quantitative Mobility Spectrum Analysis (QMSA™) software resolves individual carrier mobilities and densities in multi-carrier

 Please note: the AC measurement option is no longer available for the 9700A